AranMoha/CV/content/event/reaction/index.md

 ---
-title: IROS 2023 - Poster Presentation of 2nd submitted paper
+title: Poster Presentation on Safe Collision and Clamping Reaction for Parallel Robots During Human-Robot Collaboration

 event: 2023 IEEE International Conference on Robotics and Automation
 # event_url: